FreeRTOS/FreeRTOS-SMP-Demos/FreeRTOS/Demo/XCOREAI_xClang/README.md

-# XCORE.AI Demo for XCORE.AI Explorer Board
+# FreeRTOS SMP Demo for XMOS XCORE.AI Explorer Board
-This page documents a FreeRTOS demo application that targets [XCORE.AI](https://www.xmos.ai/xcore-ai/).
+This page documents a demo that uses the [FreeRTOS symmetric multiprocessing (SMP) version](TBD).
+The demo targets the [XCORE.AI](https://www.xmos.ai/xcore-ai/), which has 16 cores.
 The project uses [XMOS XTC Tools](https://www.xmos.ai/software-tools/) to build the FreeRTOS XCOREAI port.
 This application demonstrates the [Symmetric Multiprocessing (SMP)](https://github.com/FreeRTOS/FreeRTOS-Kernel/tree/smp) support in the FreeRTOS Kernel.